uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 - Get the current location (based on IP address)
 - Get the weather at a given location
 - Find out where a certain movie can be streamed (currently hard-coded to Denmark and my streaming providers)
+- Read the text of a web page

 The assistant can reason about how to do a sequence of actions, for example if I ask about the weather it will first find my location and then find the weather at that location.
 (See example conversation + more in the Examples section below.)